edith2k1/Configure-Wordpress-With-SSL-Certificate/README.md

     vi wp-config.php

-> Copy this into the file
+> Copy this to the file

     <?php
     define( 'DB_NAME', 'my_db' );